 An Oriental Dance Competition for the most Dedicated Oriental Dancers

-For the fifth time in the history of the CAIRO!
-Festival Budapest, in 2018 the whole competition will be held during the festival’s shows, without video semi-finals.
+For the sixth time in the history of the CAIRO!
+Festival Budapest, in 2019 the whole competition will be held during the festival’s shows, without video semi-finals.
 The fastest registrations will be accepted for the finals.
 BUT there will be a video pre-selection in order to help contestants to choose the appropriate category.
 See details below.

 You can sign up in five CATEGORIES:

-MINI-PRINCESS for 4-12 year old girls, PRINCESS for 13-18 year old dancers
+MINI-PRINCESS/MINI-PRINCE for 4-12 year old girls and boys, PRINCESS/PRINCE for 13-18 year old dancers

-Queen category: Semi-finals (oriental és folklore rounds) on 3rd May, Thursday, during Opening Party; Finals on 5th May Saturday, during Budapest Celebration Gala Show.
+Royal category: Semi-finals (oriental és folklore rounds) on 16th May, Thursday, during Opening Party; Finals on 18th May Saturday, during Budapest Celebration Gala Show.

 VIDEO PRE-SELECTION & ADVICING